ashjpo/LM-MS/readme.md

 		1.	main-control-server is referred to as MCS

-			Mainly used to receive external control commands, control the api gateway and application nodes, and monitor heartbeat data, and maintain the service table together with the api gateway.
+			Mainly used to receive external control commands, control the api gateway and application nodes, and monitor heartbeat data,and maintain the service table together with the api gateway.

 		2.	api-gateway